 Successful wildlife rescues and rehabilitation was instrumental to repopulate this 6600 acre wildlife reserve and species found in the protected refuge include: Impala, Kudu, Blue Wildebeest, Red Hartebeest, Waterbuck, Common and Mountain Reedbuck, Grey Duiker, Nyala, Giraffe, Burchell’s Zebras, Steenbok, Sharpe’s Grysbok, Klipspringer and all of the Big Five.

 Some very elusive and rare creatures like Pangolin and Aardvark have also chosen of their own accord to make this protected reserve their home.
-Wild leopard and cheetahs roam freely and a pack of rescued African Wild Dogs will be introduced shortly.
+Wild leopard and cheetahs roam freely on SanWild.

 Many small predators like serval, caracal and civets can also be seen in the reserve and the Sanctuary’s large predator sanctuary is home to some lions rescued from South Africa’s sordid canned lion breeding and hunting industry that will live out their lives in large natural habitat enclosures in their respective prides.

-The main area consists of a lounge, dining area and pub with a fireplace and an outdoor rock pool overlooking a waterhole just below the camp.
+The main Lapa area consists of a lounge, dining area and bar area.
+A fireplace in the lounge area and a outdoor rock pool overlooking a watering hole compliments the entire Camp..

-A minimum stay of two nights is required and additional game drives are available as an optional extra.
+A minimum stay of two nights is required and day/night game drives are available as an optional extra at an additional cost.